-The principle is that the aperture should cover the point source tightly (no spillover, as little black space as possible).
+The principle is that the aperture should cover the point source tightly, with no spillover and as little black space as possible.

 Once you have moused the aperture tool over the object perfectly, you can double click the moused-over area to lock it.
 You can see the statistics in the given window on the object.
 The image below explains what each value means:

 This should not go more than 60,000 counts.
 If it is more than 60,000 the source is overexposed and is useless for photometry.